-These 144000, the Bible says, are the “first-fruits to God and to the Lamb” (Revelation 14:4).
+These 144000, who the Bible says are standing with the Lamb on Mount Zion, are the “first-fruits to God and to the Lamb” (Revelation 14:4).
 They are described as virgins.
 Christians are also described as virgins.
 The apostle Paul wrote to the Corinthians that he was jealous for them with a godly jealousy “That I might present you as a chaste virgin to Christ” (2 Corinthians 11:2).
 In Matthew 25:1-13 Jesus talks about ten virgins, five wise and five foolish.
 The reason they were foolish is because they hadn’t kept their oil topped up and now their light was being quenched.
 The apostle Paul wrote to the Thessalonians not to quench the Spirit (1 Thessalonians 5:19).
 If we quench the Spirit then our light will go out.
 The reason the wise virgins were wise is because they kept their oil topped up.

 The first-fruits of the church of God are those who love the Lord and are pressing towards the goal in order to obtain the prize of the upward call of God in Christ Jesus.
 These mature Christians know their citizenship is not here on the earth but in heaven from which they eagerly await the Saviour, the Lord Jesus Christ.
 How close do we resemble that description?